Language selection

 2027 15 E NA

-Note: for more details regarding the prefix/identifier in effect each fishing season, please consult the following table.
+Note: for more details regarding the prefix/identifier in effect each fishing season, please consult: Prefix/identifier in effect each fishing season.

 Example of numbering that would prevent having duplicate numbers.